Ignatius-

 The figure leapt from the top of the largest rock.

-Gothalia caught movement at the corner of her eye and shoved Anton out of the way, when the figure landed in the clearing.
+Gothalia caught a flash of movement in her periphery and shoved Anton aside just as the figure crashed into the clearing.
 Climbing to its feet, it regarded the trio with bloodthirsty crimson eyes.
 “What the—?”
 Anton muttered, his grip tightening around the hilt of his sword.
 Climbing to his feet.
 Gothalia and Anton pointed their weapons at the man.
+Or monster?

 “They’re there!” a man called, pointing at the hilltop clearing, concealed by thick vines and leaves.
 The recruits rushed up the hill.
 While the mud-covered warriors who trailed them, retreated further into the shadows as if they were never there.

-The grey flaky feathery skinned monster with red-black eyes faced them, and Maximus called, “They found us!”
-He watched the recruits climbed the hill with their deterrents.
-Maximus, Anton and Gothalia ducked when they heard the recoil of a pistols and rifles.
+The grey flaky feathery skinned monster with red-black eyes faced them, and Maximus watched silently as the would-be-recruits climbed the hill with their deterrents.
+Maximus, Anton and Gothalia ducked when they heard the recoil of pistols and rifles.
 “Can those idiots stop shooting!”
-Maximus screeched, equally annoyed and terrified.
-Bullets battered the air above them, silencing his words and impaling the stone behind them, and with the chest of the monster.
+Maximus screeched, equally annoyed and terrified pinned to the ground.
+Bullets battered the air above them, silencing his words and impaling the stone behind them, and with the chest of the monster the failed to fall.

 “They’re trying to kill us.
-Of course they won’t stop!”
-Gothalia yelled back, her voice silenced by the gunfire.
+Of course!
+Why wouldn’t they!”
+Gothalia yelled back, her voice silenced by gunfire.

 Anton and Gothalia shielded their heads.
 Horror and fear trembled their frames as they watched the rounds pierce the monster’s chest.
 Blood oozed from the wounds and the monster remained standing unbothered.
 Its crimson eyes locked on to the would-be-recruits climbing the incline of land to where Gothalia, Anton and Maximus laid.
 Gothalia, Anton and Maximus froze at the killing look in the monster’s eyes.
 Gothalia, Anton and Maximus laid on their stomachs unmoving.

 The monster moved through each recruit quickly and effortlessly, working passed the leafy vines that hung from the large old trees.
-Anton turned to Gothalia who stared in the direction of the screams, “While it’s distracted let’s get out of here.”
+Anton turned to Gothalia who stared in the direction of the screams past the monster, “While it’s distracted we move.”

 Gothalia eagerly agreed.
 When the screaming faded into the distance with the reiteration of gunshots.
 They recognised their chance.
 Quickly, both Gothalia and Anton ran to Maximus, who didn’t move the entire time, and pulled him to his feet before yanking him out of the clearing.
-In the darkness, they crept from behind the vines and towards the large palm leaves.
-Then ran behind a large tree and paused, their ears alert.
+In the darkness, they crept from behind the vines than ran towards the large palm leaves.
+With fear at their heels, they sprinted behind a large tree and paused, their ears alert.

 Their hearts thundered in their chests.